 The Overland World would be a totally different story if some resources didn’t exist.
 Travel forums, websites & Facebook are invaluable sources of information, updates & experiences.
 All these mediums include advice as well as mistakes that other travellers did and you always wish to know before.

 A thorough research is always highly recommended before setting off.
 Don’t waste your time at Google and trust these links.
-Everything is organised & sorted only to make your life easier.
+Everything is organised & sorted in order to make your life easier.

 Horizons Unlimited is the biggest motorcycle adventure travel community with lots of bike travel information, a free Monthly Motorcycle Travel E-zine, Travellers’ Stories, and plenty of tips and info!